Do you want to see how to sew a fabric ball? Look no further, I'll show you exactly how - and here you'll also find a free pattern to sew a ball.

 - sewing machine, scissors,

-1) Use the PDF pattern to cut 5 pieces for the soft baby ball.
-Also cut several pieces of ribbon, each 2 inch (5 cm) in length.
+Use the PDF pattern to cut 5 pieces for the soft baby ball.
+Also cut several pieces of ribbon, each 2 inches (5 cm) in length.
 Arrange the individual leaves for sewing.

-2) Put the first two pieces with right sides of fabric together.
+Put the first two pieces with right sides of fabric together.
 Fold a ribbon in half and pin it between the two leaves.
-Note: the loop of the ribbon should be facing inwards (see the photo).
+Note: the loop of the ribbon should be facing inwards (see the photo below).

-5) When the 5th leaf has been attached, you'll need to sew it together with the 1st leaf, but not entirely.
+Once the 5th fabric piece has been attached, you'll need to stitch it together with the 1st leaf, but not entirely.
 Leave an opening for stuffing.
-Then turn the ball inside out.

 Soooo, your soft and cuddly fabric ball is ready for playing.
 Happy gift giving!